Postgraduate | TAS-HEJ719 | 2024

 Upon completion of this subject, the student should be able to:

-- Critically assess and evaluate the social, cultural and political role of digital media storytelling in a dynamic and global communication environment
+- Critically assess and evaluate the social, cultural and political role of digital media storytelling in a dynamic and global communication environment.

-- Design digital storytelling projects by applying and integrating strategies across a variety of relevant platforms
+- Design digital storytelling projects by applying and integrating strategies across a variety of relevant platforms.

-- Communicate effectively across a variety of media platforms, including video, print and other online networks
+- Communicate effectively across a variety of media platforms, including video, print and other online networks.

-- Critically evaluate and discuss your media production experiences across multiple platforms in the context of key concepts in media and communication
+- Critically evaluate and discuss your media production experiences across multiple platforms in the context of key concepts in media and communication.

 This subject equips you with the skills to produce content and tell stories across a range of media.
 A variety of digital tools, delivery options and conceptual approaches will be explored as you design, research and produce their content.
 Academic and technical staff will guide you through the production of journalism, public relations, or creative content suitable for delivery online, and as broadcast and print.
 Through the subject, you will be expected to develop skills in research, writing, online publication and audio and visual production.

-- Project Proposal (25%)
+- Project Proposal and Oral Presentation (25%)

-- Multi-Platform Project (50%)
+- Multi-Platform Media Project (50%)